Strategic Philanthropy Guide

 What is a Private Ancillary Fund?

 Unlike Public Ancillary Funds (PuAFs), which collect donations from the general public, PAFs are privately controlled and typically funded by a single source or a small group.
-PAFs are regulated by the Australian Taxation Office (ATO) and the Australian Charities and Not-for-profits Commission (ACNC), ensuring they operate in compliance with Australian laws and regulations.
+This structure ensures that PAFs focus solely on distributing funds rather than raising them, allowing donors to concentrate on their philanthropic goals without the need for public fundraising.
+PAFs are regulated by the Australian Taxation Office (ATO) and the Australian Charities and Not-for-profits Commission (ACNC), operating under strict operational guidelines established by the ATO to ensure full compliance with Australian laws and regulations.ws and regulations.

 Aspect Public Ancillary Funds (PuAFs) Private Ancillary Funds (PAFs)